Menu

 If you are thinking of taking legal action consult the “Going to Court” section of this website.
 Particular issues may include

 • Looking abroad.
-You may be able to take action, with specialist help, against associated or parents companies of the Grabber (see here)
+You may be able to take action, with specialist help, against associated or parents companies of the Grabber.

 • Getting help.
-Going to court is often complex and needs special assistances from lawyers or paralegals.
-See here for suggestions
+Going to court is often complex and needs special assistance from lawyers or paralegals.
+See here for suggestions.

 • Gathering evidence (See Resource: Tips and Guidance on Gathering Evidence .
 If you bring a case before a court of tribunal evidence will be necessary .
 This may be on